 “Straw-Hatted, wearing a dark blue suit and a maroon and gray striped silk tie, Mr. Woolf made no secret whatever of the fact that he was just about as elated as it was possible for him to get,” the paper wrote.

 “He waved at friends, swung his heavy binoculars in a carefree manner and when little Eddie Arcaro rode Lawrin up to the tan-barked, flower-edged plaza and into that magic circle, Mr. Woolf strode forward and gripped the jockey’s hand as if he were a long lost friend.”

-The headline the next day in the Kansas City Star simply said, “It’s Our Derby.”
+The headline the next day in the Kansas City Star said, “It’s Our Derby.”
 The sub-head was flashier, “Lawrin’s Winged Feet Bring Turf Glory to Herbert Woolf and Kansas City.”
 Arcaro told the Star he thought Lawrin was better than War Admiral.
-Amazing praise in 1938 when War Admiral was half of one of the greatest rivalries in all of sports.
+This was amazing praise in 1938 when War Admiral was half of one of the greatest rivalries in all of sports.